muted-se/sites/blog/docs/about.md

     ---
     Linux enthusiast by day and nerd by night.
 Also a avid reader and of course love everything Star Wars.
 Sometimes a cabin dweller, usually found in Sweden.
-Sometimes found chatting on #sourbeard@freenode.
+Sometimes found chatting on #sourbeard@libera.chat.

 -   __CREDO__